 If your kitty has high blood pressure, it is advisable to go to the vet as soon as possible since the vet will prescribe medication that would help control its blood pressure.
 Follow the vet’s instructions regarding the application and duration of the treatment, as suddenly stopping the medication could suddenly increase the blood pressure and endanger the cat instead.

 Please do not give your cat human hypertension medicine.
-Humans and cats do not have the same anatomical characteristics and human medication could poison them.
+Humans and cats do not have the same anatomical characteristics and human medication could poison cats.

 Other Causes of Pupil Dilation